Xinhua News Agency, New York, January 18 (international observation) hit a seven-year high, the prospect of international oil prices rising

 Analysts believe that oil prices hit a seven-year high mainly driven by two factors.

-On the one hand, the tension between Russia and Ukraine has not eased, and the security situation in the Middle East has deteriorated, exacerbating market concerns about the reduction or even interruption of supply from major oil and gas producers.
+On the one hand, the tension between Russia and Ukraine has not eased, and the security situation in the Middle East has deteriorated, exacerbating market concerns regarding the reduction or even interruption of supply from major oil and gas producers.

 On the 17th, a fuel tanker explosion and a fire at an airport construction site occurred in Abu Dhabi, the capital of the United Arab Emirates, causing many casualties.
 After investigation, the explosion may have been caused by a drone attack.
 The UAE, the third-largest producer of the Organization of the Petroleum Exporting Countries (OPEC), is seen as facing a real risk of disruption to crude supplies.

-In addition to concerns about the hit to oil infrastructure, markets are also eyeing Iran nuclear talks progress.
+In addition to concerns regarding the hit to oil infrastructure, markets are also eyeing Iran nuclear talks progress.
 As the negotiation time passes, the risk of the deterioration of the security situation in the region is increasing, and the risk premium brought by the situation in the Middle East to oil prices will be more concerned.

 On the other hand, as the impact of the mutated new coronavirus Omicron strain on crude oil demand is not as severe as expected, the market’s expectation of oversupply in the crude oil market in the first quarter of 2022 has changed.